Jose Russo: Research and career

-In the year 1982, he was board-certified by the American Board of Pathology and in the same year he became the chairman of the Department Pathology of the Michigan Cancer Foundation.
-In 1991 he moved to Philadelphia, becoming chairman of the Department of Pathology at the Fox Chase Cancer Center.
-He also became Adjunct Professor of Pathology and Cell Biology at Thomas Jefferson College of Medicine and Adjunct Professor of Pathology and Laboratory Medicine at the University of Pennsylvania School of Medicine.
-In 2010 he becamef Professor of Biochemistry at Temple University.
+In 1982, he was board-certified by the American Board of Pathology, and in the same year he became the chairman of the department of pathology of the Michigan Cancer Foundation.
+In 1991 he moved to Philadelphia, becoming chairman of the department of pathology at the Fox Chase Cancer Center.
+He also became adjunct professor of pathology and cell biology at Thomas Jefferson College of Medicine and Adjunct Professor of Pathology and Laboratory Medicine at the University of Pennsylvania School of Medicine.
+In 2010 he became professor of biochemistry at Temple University.

-Russo has been serving as a professor and senior member at Fox Chase Cancer Center since 1991 and Director of the Breast Cancer Research Laboratory that was renamed in 2013 the Irma H Russo MD-Breast Cancer Research Laboratory, in honor of his late wife.
+Russo has been serving as a professor and senior member at Fox Chase Cancer Center since 1991 and director of the Breast Cancer Research Laboratory that was renamed in 2013 the Irma H Russo MD-Breast Cancer Research Laboratory, in honor of his late wife.
 Since 2002, he is the director of the Breast Cancer and the Environment Research Center at FCCC.
 Russo also served as the director of the Department of Defense Postdoctoral Breast Cancer Training Program at the FCCC from January 2000 to December 2004.

 From 1991 to 1994 he was the chairman of the Department of Pathology, Fox Chase Cancer Center.
 Russo also worked as the chairman in the Department of Pathology at the Michigan Cancer Foundation from 1982 to 1991.

 Russo has authored more than 450 publications, including 15 books.
 According to the Scopus, Russo is one of the most cited researcher, his research has been cited 16,220 and has an h-index of 66.